jiashuai123/kinect_driver/readme.md

 sudo modprobe -r gspca_kinect
 sudo modprobe -r gspca_main
 ```
 If the problem is not solved, check your USB port, USB hub is NOT supported, you should plug USB into PC directly.
-And USB2.0 is better(I haven't tested that).
+And USB2.0 is better(I didn't test that).

 if error: **Open failed: Xiron OS failed to wait on event!**, do this:
 ```
 sudo chmod +x /usr/bin/XnSensorServer
 ```

-Both RGB image and depth image should be shown on screen if setup successfully.
+Both RGB image and depth image should be shown on screen if you setup correctly.

 ##Install driver for ROS
 From ROS Wiki page(*http://wiki.ros.org/openni_kinect*)